llvm/llvm-project/llvm/docs/LangRef.rst

 The optional ``fast-math-flags`` marker indicates that the phi has one or more :ref:`fast-math-flags <fastmath>`.
 These are optimization hints to enable otherwise unsafe floating-point optimizations.
-Fast-math-flags are only valid for phis that return a floating-point scalar or vector type, or an array (nested to any depth) of floating-point scalar or vector types.
+Fast-math-flags are only valid for phis that return a floating-point scalar or vector type, possibly within an array (nested to any depth), or a homogeneous struct literal.

 Semantics:
 """"""""""